rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 2. Assume that you want to monitor more complex metrics such as cost, peformance of your API functions, what are the suitable solutions?

 3. How to evaluate or compare your experiments based on multiple metrics?
 What would be an appropriate solution?
-4. If you are still want to do more practise with MLflow, you can study more about MLflow with [this example](https://github.com/jeanmidevacc/mlflow-energyforecast)